-Nicholas Ralph has become a household name thanks to his role as James Herriot in Channel 5 drama All Creatures Great And Small season 2.
-But before joining the legendary 1970s vet drama, Nicholas also appeared in films The Devil's Light, A Most Reluctant Convert, and The Wife.
+Nicholas Ralph has become a household name thanks to his role as James Herriot in the new adaption of the iconic series, All Creatures Great and Small.

 Nicholas Ralph isn't actually Scottish